 The ideal spot will take some time.
 Be patient.

 Got the techniques, start practicing as practice makes a man perfect.

 Importance of Using Protective Gears

-Most of the time, longboard riders ignore the usage of protective gears because they get over-confident about their experience and stunts professionalism.
-If you are among those who ignore wearing protective gears, be aware you too can be vulnerable to injuries.
+Most of the time, longboard riders ignore the usage of protective gear because they get over-confident about their experience and stunt professionalism.
+If you are among those who ignore wearing protective gear, be aware you too can be vulnerable to injuries.

 Here are some of the important safety gears that are to be used to avoid any inconvenience.